BabylonJS/OldDocumentationSite/content/How_To/contribute/playground_tutorials.md

 ## GUI Dialogue Methods

-There are two dialogue boxes that can be created for a PBT though both allow some degree of variation.
+There are two dialogue boxes that can be created for a PBT.

 ### Informative Dialogue Box